turbot/steampipe-plugin-github/docs/tables/github_search_code.md

 **Important Notes**
 - You must always include at least one search term when searching source code in the where or join clause using the `query` column.
 The `query` contains one or more search keywords and qualifiers.
 Qualifiers allow you to limit your search to specific areas of GitHub.
 See [Searching code](https://docs.github.com/search-github/searching-on-github/searching-code) for details on the GitHub query syntax.

+If using a [fine-grained access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token), no permissions are required.

 ## Examples

 ### List searched codes by file name